Zhang-Hongbo83/opti-fiber-comm-sys/README.md

 # opti-fiber-comm-sys
-Optical fiber communication systems, documents, and codes
+Optical fiber communication systems, documents, and codes.
+This project is just for learning python.

 ## Program Language
 Python/MATLAB

 ## Introduction